Kidney Infection Symptoms, Prevention and Treatments

-- confusion (in an older person may be a first indication of an infection)
+- confusion (in an older person may be the first indication of an infection)

 Bladder infections are much more common than kidney infections.
 This is due to the bladder’s positioning, being closer to an opening of the body (the urethra) where bacteria and fungi can find their way in.
 Though highly distressing, they do not pose much danger.

 Kidney infections (pyelonephritis) are much less common and often caused by an unresolved bladder infection that has moved through the ureter to the kidney.
-They can also be caused through an infection travelling through the blood stream through an infection in another part of the body or post-surgery on the kidney and sometimes exist without the usual bladder infection symptoms.
+They can also be caused by an infection travelling through the bloodstream through an infection in another part of the body or post-surgery on the kidney and sometimes exist without the usual bladder infection symptoms.

 Some factors can increase the risk of developing a kidney infection:

-- Pregnancy (elevated levels of the hormone progesterone can reduced muscle toning of the ureters and bladder, this in turn can increase the risk of reflux where the urine can flow back up the ureters)
+- Pregnancy (elevated levels of the hormone progesterone can reduce muscle toning of the ureters and bladder, this, in turn, can increase the risk of reflux where the urine can flow back up the ureters)

-- A kidney stone or enlarged prostate gland can prevent the bladder being emptied properly through obstruction.
+- A kidney stone or enlarged prostate gland can prevent the bladder being appropriately emptied through an obstruction.